Homer Thompson: Life and career

-Soon after completing his doctorate, Thompson was awarded a three-year fellowship of $4,500 by the American School of Classical Studies in Greece to assist on excavations.
-He was to work primarily at Corinth but also in the agora in Athens.
+Soon after completing his doctorate, Thompson was awarded a three-year fellowship of $4,500 by the American School of Classical Studies at Athens to assist on excavations.
+He was to work primarily at Corinth but also in the agora in Athens, both under T. Leslie Shear.
 After spending some time in working in Athens, he became passionate about the Athenian agora and the possible work to be done there; it would become the focus of his career.

 While excavating in Athens in 1932, Homer met Dorothy Burr.
-At the time she was the only female fellow working on the excavations in Athens.
+At the time she was the only woman fellow working on the excavations in Athens.
 Dorothy's concentration of study revolved around excavating and publishing her finds on the Athenian gardens and terracotta figurines.
-As Homer recalls it, Dorothy was "one of [his] more remarkable finds."
+Thompson called Dorothy "one of [his] more remarkable finds."
 She also was a classics enthusiast and worked with him at the Institute for Advanced Study as well as in Athens.
-In 1934, the well-matched couple was married.

-A year later, Dorothy gave birth to twins, Hilary and Hope, and three years after that they were blessed with another daughter Pamela.
+They married in 1934.
+Dorothy gave birth to twins, Hilary and Hope, in 1935, and another daughter, Pamela, in 1938.
 However, she pursued her career as well, unlike many women of the era.
 Excepting the war years, from 1933 to 1947 Homer and Dorothy spent the summers of every year in Athens and the remaining months teaching at the University of Toronto.

-In 1947, the Thompsons moved on to Princeton's Institute for Advanced Study.
+In 1947, the Thompsons moved on to the Institute for Advanced Study at Princeton.

 Thompson received numerous awards during his long career.
 These included: Fellow of the American Academy of Arts and Sciences (1957), the Gold Medal for Distinguished Archaeological Achievement from the Archaeological Institute of America (1972), the Lucy Wharton Drexel Gold Medal of the University Museum at the University of Pennsylvania (1978), the Kenyon Medal for Classical Studies from the British Academy (1991), and the Thomas Jefferson Medal for Distinguished Achievement in the Humanities from the American Philosophical Society (1996), of which he was also a member.

 Thompson died in Hightstown, New Jersey.